binarynoise/XposedModulets/BetterVerboseWiFiLogging/README.md

 # Better Verbose WiFi Logging

-This makes the verbose wifi information (enabled in the developer settings) more readable, adds some and hides some useless information.
+This makes the verbose Wi-Fi information (enabled in the developer settings) more readable, adds some and hides some useless information.

 *Before:*